Walt Disney World’s Disney Dining Plan Overview

 Quick Service Disney Dining Plan:

 Please note that tax is included, but gratuity is not.
-An 18% gratuity will be added to each table-service meal when using the Dining Plan, and will need to be paid at the time of the meal.
+When using the Dining Plan, an 18% gratuity will be added to each table-service meal and must be paid at the time of the meal.

 To learn more about each specific Disney Dining Plan, use the following links: